CeluchNB/ultmt-api/README.md

 - App is running on `localhost:3000`
 - Start coding!
 - To run tests, open a terminal in VS code and run `yarn test`

+## CI/CD
+- Currently, pushing to `develop` deploys to a Cloud Run service, available at dev.theultmtapp.com